Verified Expert in Engineering

-- Set up and maintained the operational side of the service (log monitoring, alerting, metrics, production diagnostics, health monitoring).
+- Set up and maintained the operational side of the service (log monitoring, alerting, metrics, production diagnostics, and health monitoring).

 - Helped design and monitor key growth and usage metrics for the app.